Lawmaker anger builds after White House aide mocks 'dying' McCain

 Breaking News Emails

-WASHINGTON — Furor built Friday among members of Congress, family members and pundits following news that one of President Donald Trump's communications aides, Kelly Sadler, mockingly referred to Sen. John McCain’s brain cancer diagnosis during a White House meeting.
+WASHINGTON — Furor built Friday among lawmakers in both parties and family members following reports that one of President Donald Trump's aides, Kelly Sadler, had mockingly referred to Sen. John McCain's brain cancer diagnosis during a White House meeting.

 During a White House meeting on Thursday, Sadler reacted to McCain's announcement that he opposes Gina Haspel’s nomination as CIA director because of her involvement in the agency's enhanced interrogation program.